guhan/zerotociso/docs/GENERALSECURITY.md

 - [Security Policies](/docs/SECURITYPOLICIES.md): Used to assign resopnsibilities, define roles, specify audit requirements, outline enforcement processes, indicate compliance requirements, and define acceptable risks.
 - Security Governance: collection of practices related to supporting, defining, and directing the security efforts of an organization
 - Authorization to Operate (ATO): meeting all regulation so business/entity can operate
+- Software Composition Analysis (SCA): SCA refers to the process of analyzing software components, libraries, and dependencies used in a software application.
+It helps identify and manage third-party components, assess their security vulnerabilities, and ensure compliance with licensing requirements.

 ## What is the CIA Triad?